 End Abstinence-Only Funding

-Eliminate funding for the abstinence-only-until-marriage “sexual risk avoidance” competitive grant program, putting an end to harmful programs that, regardless of new packaging, have been proven ineffective at their primary goal of young people delaying sex until marriage.
+Eliminate funding for the abstinence-only-until-marriage “sexual risk avoidance” competitive grant program, putting an end to harmful programs, regardless of new packaging, that have been proven ineffective at their primary goal of young people delaying sex until marriage.

 Young people deserve access to the information, education, and resources they need to make healthy decisions about their lives.
 Significantly more can, and needs, to be done to support the sexual health education of our nation’s youth.
-Supporting these requests in the FY 2019 funding is an essential step in the right direction.
+Supporting these requests in the FY 2020 funding is an essential step in the right direction.